 11. October 2022 - March 2023

 German for international doctoral students and postdocs B1 (advanced)

 Courses in the A1 and A2 levels are four hours per week.
 The participation in the language courses is free of charge.
 The number of participants is limited.

-The registration for the German courses can be done by Dr. Carsten Martin via e-mail or personally in his office hours (Wednesday, 10:00 - 12:00).
+The registration for the German courses can be done by Dr. Carsten Martin via e-mail.

 In addition, international doctoral students can register for all other language courses at the ZHB, since they are registered as (doctoral) students.
 You can view the course program and register via UniAccount on the course platform.